Azure/azure-sdk-for-js/sdk/servicebus/service-bus/test/stress-test-track-2/SetupAndGuide.md

 Before running the code,

 - Setup the `SERVICEBUS_CONNECTION_STRING` environment variable.
 (Queue resource will be created in the beginning for the test period and teared down at the end)
+- Run `rushx pack` at `sdk/servicebus/service-bus` folder to generate the current version of service-bus package.
+(Or skip this step and install the version that you prefer)
-- Run `npm` install` in this folder to install the Service Bus package that should be stress tested.
+- Run `npm install` in this folder to install the Service Bus package that should be stress tested.

 ### Scenarios